dakydaky/ConsentBridge/docs/ux/swagger-demo-journeys.md

    - Generate the detached JWS signature (use `demo.ps1` with your payload) and include it as `X-JWS-Signature`.
      - `docs/ux/demo-application-payload.json` contains the sample body below; update `consentToken` with the value from the web approval.
      - Run `pwsh ./demo.ps1 -PayloadPath ./docs/ux/demo-application-payload.json`.
-       The script prints the canonical JSON and the value to copy into the `X-JWS-Signature` header—use that canonical payload as the request body.
+       The script loads the ES256 private key at `certs/agent_acme_private.jwk.json` by default (override with `-PrivateJwkPath` if rotated) and prints the canonical JSON plus the value to copy into the `X-JWS-Signature` header.
    - Endpoint: `POST /v1/applications`
    - Headers: `Authorization: Bearer <token>` and `X-JWS-Signature: detached JWS`
    - Body example (swap in real `consentToken`):